Campeonato Nacional Primera B

-Campeonato Primera B (Chilean First B Division) is the second tier in the Chilean football league system, and is organized by the Asociación Nacional de Fútbol Profesional.
+The Liga de Ascenso, historically known as the Campeonato Nacional Primera B, is the second tier in the Chilean football league system, and is organized by the Asociación Nacional de Fútbol Profesional.
 It was established in 1952 as Segunda División, and later renamed in 1996 to the current name.
-Since 1954, automatic promotion to and relegation from Campeonato Nacional has been granted, although Palestino and Rangers were promoted to the top flight in the first season.
+Since 1954, automatic promotion to and relegation from the Liga de Primera has been granted, although Palestino and Rangers were promoted to the top flight in the first season.

 Current teams

-These are the teams participating in the Chilean Primera B as of the 2025 season:
+These are the teams participating in the Primera B as of the 2026 season: